zkonstas/FoundYa/README.md

 ## Description

 FoundYa makes browsing the internet a social experience.
 FoundYa is a Chrome extension that connects users browsing similar web pages and enables them to chat with each other.

-Users are assigned to categorical chatrooms that are created based on the page that each user visits, thus allowing people in the same chatroom to with each other.
+The url each user visits is resolved to a categorical chatroom based on it's content using the Alchemy API](http://www.alchemyapi.com/) for URL Taxonomy.
+Users assigned to the same chatroom are connected and can immediately chat with each other.

 ## Motivation / Use Cases